Tinsika/Tinsika.github.io/contents/experience.md

 ### **Digital IC Design Engineer**
 **Sep 2022 – June 2026 | Hisilicon**
-Lead the team in the development of the MEM control IP for the SOC system, including the SRAM controller, FLASH controller.
+Lead the team in the development of the MEM control IP for the SOC system, including the SRAM controller, FLASH controller.<br>
 **Sep 2018 – Sep 2022 | Hisilicon**
 Responsible for the development of the coherence bus in the SOC system, including the ROUTER routing module, HNF scheduling module.